trimble-oss/website-modus.trimble.com/content/components/side-navigation.md

 - When the user has clicked on a side nav link, the side nav collapses and the user is navigated to the specified content.
 If the user clicks outside of the side nav, the side nav collapses.
 - Hovering over a menu item icon displays a tooltip with the menu item name.
 When the menu is collapsed, hovering over the icon displays a tooltip.
 In the expanded view, if the menu item's name is too long (truncated to fit the width of the side nav), display a tooltip with the menu item's full name.
 Follow the [Tooltip guidelines](/components/tooltips/) for further reference.
 - If the user clicks on a folder, that level of navigation slides out and is replaced with the next level of navigation under that folder.
-  - The folder's name appears on top of the side nav to let the user know his/ her location or level.
+  - The folder's name appears on top of the side nav to let the user know their location or level.
   - To return to the previous level, the user may use the back button on top of the side nav.

 <video width=300 controls autoplay=false>